 Summary If you consume too much fiber, you may experience gas, pain, and bloating.
 Drinking plenty of water will help you see the benefits of eating fiber.

 Dietary fiber is a natural and important part of a balanced diet.
-It’s estimated that people in the United States get less than half of their recommended fiber each day.
+It’s estimated that people in the United States get of their recommended fiber each day.
 Learn more about daily recommended amounts of fiber.

 Following are the recommendations for your total dietary fiber, which includes both soluble and insoluble types: